Why is Airline Customer Service Worse Than Hotel Customer Service?

 Increasingly, the U.S. airline industry is dominated by only a few major players.
 Only 6 airlines control over 80% of the U.S. domestic market share.
 Contrast that to the fragmentation in the U.S. hotel industry, where, even with increasing industry consolidation, a major hotel chain, Hilton, has less than 10% of the U.S. domestic market.

 The result is that many travelers can't boycott an airline even if they want to, since it may operate most of the flights from their nearest airport, or offer the only nonstop flight to their destination.
-Airlines known this, which helps account for Delta CEO Ed Bastian's comment stating that “…while we appreciate the loyalty of flyers, we couldn't continue to give [upgrades] away.” (see FlyerTalk article Delta's New CEO: Giving Away Upgrades for Loyalty No Longer Makes Sense.)
+Airlines know this, which helps account for Delta CEO Ed Bastian's comment stating that “…while we appreciate the loyalty of flyers, we couldn't continue to give [upgrades] away.” (see FlyerTalk article Delta's New CEO: Giving Away Upgrades for Loyalty No Longer Makes Sense.)

 By contrast, if a traveler has a terrible experience at a Marriott, it's usually feasible to find another hotel to stay at, even avoiding both Marriott and Starwood properties given the merger.